 Arrange The Following In Correct Sequence

 Arranging items in the correct sequence is a fundamental cognitive skill, vital not only for academic success but also for navigating daily life.
 From understanding historical timelines to following cooking recipes, sequencing allows us to make sense of the world around us.
-This article will delve into the nuances of sequencing, exploring its importance, the cognitive processes involved, strategies for improvement, and its wide-ranging applications.
+This article will walk through the nuances of sequencing, exploring its importance, the cognitive processes involved, strategies for improvement, and its wide-ranging applications.

 The Importance of Sequencing